awsdocs/aws-data-exchange-user-guide/doc_source/data-sets.md

 A data set in AWS Data Exchange is a *collection* of data that can change over time\.

-When you access an Amazon S3 data set, you're accessing a speciﬁc revision in the data set\.
+When subscribers access an Amazon S3 data set, they're accessing a speciﬁc revision in the data set\.
 This structure enables providers to change the data available in data sets over time without having to worry about changes to historical data\.

+When subscribers access an API data set, they're accessing a data set that contains API assets, which enable subscribers to make API calls to AWS Data Exchange\-managed endpoints, which are then proxied through to provider endpoints\.

-During the Public Preview, when you access an Amazon Redshift data set, you're accessing an AWS Data Exchange datashare for Amazon Redshift\.
-This datashare gives you read\-only access to the schemas, tables, views, and user\-defined functions that the provider has added to the datashares\.
+During the Public Preview, when subscribers access an Amazon Redshift data set, they're accessing an AWS Data Exchange datashare for Amazon Redshift\.
+This datashare gives subscribers read\-only access to the schemas, tables, views, and user\-defined functions that the provider has added to the datashares\.

-To create, view, update, or delete data sets, you can use the AWS Data Exchange console, AWS CLI, your own REST client, or one of the AWS SDKs\.
+To create, view, update, or delete data sets, providers can use the AWS Data Exchange console, AWS CLI, your own REST client, or one of the AWS SDKs\.
 For more information about programmatically managing AWS Data Exchange data sets, see the [AWS Data Exchange API Reference](https://docs.aws.amazon.com/data-exchange/latest/apireference/welcome.html)\.

 **Topics**
 + [Owned data sets](#owned-data-sets)